Degrees and Certifications:

 I was born and raised on the west side of Flint and attended Anderson Elementary, Longfellow Middle School, and Flint Northern High School.
 I graduated from Powers High School in 1988.
 I received an associates degree in Early Childhood Development from Mott Community College, my bachelor's degree in Education from the University of Michigan - Flint, and my master's degree in the Art of Teaching from Marygrove College in Detroit.

-I am a husband (married to my sweetheart, Julie, for 20 years) and father of three sons: Luke, 13th year Early College Student GBHS & U of M - Flint; Jack, a 10th grader at GBHS; and Andrew, an 8th grader here at WMS.
+I am a husband (married to my sweetheart, Julie, for 21 years) and father of three sons: Luke, a 2022 GBHS graduate, Jack, an 11th grader, and Andrew, a 9th grader, both at GBHS.
 I enjoy all things relating to Michigan's beautiful outdoors; this includes biking, hiking, canoeing/kayaking, fishing, and gardening.
 I think I can safely say, "I've been smitten by the mitten."

 Fasten your seatbelts!
 It's going to be FUN!